krashevski/reincarnation-backup-kit/docs/EN/README_ALL_EN.md

 - `install-nvidia-cuda.sh` - installation of the NVIDIA and CUDA drivers.
 - `install-mediatools-apt.sh` - cleans unnecessary repositories and installs software from the APT repository.
 - `check-last-archive.sh` - views archives available to the user.
+- `add-cron-backup.sh` - Adds a cron job for daily backups with logging, location verification, and time selection.
+- `cron-backup-userdata.sh` - Archives user data to /mnt/backups/user_data/.
+- `clean-backup-logs.sh` - Clears old logs (by default, older than 30 days); called automatically when space is low.
+- `remove-cron-backup.sh` - Removes the backup cron job.

 ## Installation and Launch